-The purpose of this Chapter chapter is to establish the procedures and requirements for obtaining a Coastal Development Permit to implement the Mendocino Town Plan portion segment of the Coastal Element of the General Plan in accordance with the California Coastal Act of 1976, as amended (Division 20 of the Public Resources Code).
+The purpose of this Chapter is to establish the procedures and requirements for obtaining a Coastal Development Permit to implement the Mendocino Town Plan segment of the Coastal Element of the General Plan in accordance with the California Coastal Act of 1976, as amended (Division 20 of the Public Resources Code).

-Any person, partnership, corporation, state or local agency, or special district proposing to undertake any development as defined in Section 20.608.023(C) or proposing to obtain a use permit shall obtain a coastal development permit in accordance with the provisions of this Chapter, in addition to any other permit or discretionary approval required by law or ordinance; provided, that Coastal Commission Categorical Exclusion Order No. E-96-1 (reproduced in Town Plan Appendix 4) excludes specified development in the Town Historic Zone A and Zone B from the coastal development permit requirement, subject to the terms and conditions of the Categorical Exclusion Order, including but not limited to ensuring that the development permit is required pursuant to this section, no building permit, water well permit, groundwater extraction permit, septic permit, business license, grading permit, transient occupancy registration certificate, encroachment permit, occupancy permit or other entitlement for use shall be issued prior to the issuance of a coastal development permit.
+Any person, partnership, corporation, state or local agency, or special district proposing to undertake any development as defined in Section 20.608.023(E) or proposing to obtain a use permit shall obtain a coastal development permit in accordance with the provisions of this Chapter, in addition to any other permit or discretionary approval required by law or ordinance; provided, that Coastal Commission Categorical Exclusion Order No. E-96-1 (reproduced in Town Plan Appendix 4) excludes specified development in the Town Historic Zone A and Zone B from the coastal development permit requirement, subject to the terms and conditions of the Categorical Exclusion Order, including but not limited to ensuring that the development under this exclusion shall conform with all LCP policies.
+If a coastal development permit is required pursuant to this section, no building permit, water well permit, groundwater extraction permit, septic permit, business license, grading permit, transient occupancy registration certificate, encroachment permit, occupancy permit or other entitlement for use shall be issued prior to the issuance of a coastal development permit.